 - Click Save & Enable.

-- For Evernote Business accounts that have been updated: The identity provider has its own setting for when a user will need to re-authenticate their SSO token.
+- For Evernote Teams accounts that have been updated: The identity provider has its own setting for when a user will need to re-authenticate their SSO token.
 This is typically 24 hours.
 Therefore, if a user clicks "Remember me for 30 days" on the login page, the user will still only have an active authentication that does not go beyond the re-authentication requirement of the identity provider (in this example: 24 hours).
 If the user does not click "Remember me for 30 days", Evernote requires the user to re-authenticate with the identity provider after one hour of inactivity.

 Frequently Asked Questions